Zilan-Ouyang/dutchAuction_front_end/README.md

 Dutch auction is a method for pricing shares (often in an initial public offering) whereby the price of the shares offered is lowered until there are enough bids to sell all shares.

-The main goal of this Dutch auction project is to find the optimal price at which to sell a security.
+The main goal of this Dutch auction project was to find the optimal price at which to sell a security.

 ## Getting Started - the work flow